xhily/exif-gallery-nuxt/README.md

 ### Deploy

-You can deploy this project on your Cloudflare account for free and with zero configuration using [NuxtHub](https://hub.nuxt.com).
+You can deploy this project on your Cloudflare account for free using [NuxtHub](https://hub.nuxt.com).

 ```bash
 npx nuxthub deploy